mezpahlan/mezpahlan.github.io/README.md

 - [x] Complete initial port of all blog posts to markdown
 - [x] Add paging in for blog index
 - [ ] Add comments
+- [ ] Figure out a workflow.
+From drafts to published
 - [ ] Write custom Jekyll plugin for responsive picture formatting with figure support
 - [ ] Apply cutsom Jekyll plugin to this blog
 - [ ] Sort out CSS site wide